KANSAS STATE UNIVERSITY – Manhattan, KS

 - Half Day Option:

-- Full Day Campers should pack their lunch Monday-Thursday.
-On Friday we will have a Pizza Party and provide pizza for all campers.
+- Full Day: Campers should pack their lunch Monday – Thursday.
+There will be a Pizza Party on Friday for all campers.

 – All our camp forms, including the required liability form and medical form can be found HERE

 - Sun Screen